ubc-library-rc/intro-AGOL/content/relating-data.md

 ***

-For additional examples of bivariate chloropleth maps, see how Metro Vancouver is using a variety of indicators derived from Census data to explore equity and marginalization as part of their [Social Equity and Regional Growth Study Final Report](http://www.metrovancouver.org/boards/RegionalPlanning/RPL_2021-Mar-5_AGE.pdf#page=20).
-See [maps 50-57](http://www.metrovancouver.org/services/regional-planning/PlanningPublications/Equity_Regional_Growth_Management_Study_Phase2-Appendix-I-Maps.pdf) for bivariate chloropleth maps and the preceding slides for examples of chloropleth maps using only one variable.
+For additional examples of bivariate choropleth maps, see how Metro Vancouver is using a variety of indicators derived from Census data to explore equity and marginalization as part of their [Social Equity and Regional Growth Study Final Report](http://www.metrovancouver.org/boards/RegionalPlanning/RPL_2021-Mar-5_AGE.pdf#page=20).
+See [maps 50-57](http://www.metrovancouver.org/services/regional-planning/PlanningPublications/Equity_Regional_Growth_Management_Study_Phase2-Appendix-I-Maps.pdf) for bivariate choropleth maps and the preceding slides for examples of choropleth maps using only one variable.